 - Stanford has established zones on the main campus intended to limit nonessential visitors.
 Detailed information here.

 - Gatherings are generally prohibited, both indoors and outdoors, with some exceptions for university-led academic activities and other activities.
-Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people.
+Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people (though such gatherings of households are not permitted for the first two weeks that returning or newly arriving students are on campus following winter break).
+Beyond Stanford, the State’s regional “stay at home” order currently in effect in the Bay Area also prohibits gatherings and limits other activities.

 - Nonessential visitors to campus are limited under the campus zones program.
 Public events, performances and exhibitions are not occurring in person.
 Certain essential visitors (including spouses/partners and minor dependents) are allowed in student residences.
 New appointments of visitors, including visiting scholars, visiting postdocs, visiting student researchers and others, are restricted.

 - Exercise outdoors is encouraged, subject to physical distancing.
-Pool reservations and some open-air recreational offerings are available for those approved to be on-site.
+Pool reservations and other recreational offerings are available for those approved to be on-site.

 An overview of all current policies and status regarding COVID-19 is available here.